Preventing race conditions between sibling htmx elements with `hx-sync`

 Let's break it down:

-can be inherited, which means we can declare it on a parent so it affects all of its children.
-So we put it on adiv
+hx-synccan be inherited, which means we can declare it on a parent so it affects all of its children.
+So we put it on adivwhich is now the parent of thebuttons.- The

 With this, the improved flow goes like: